RoboteamUFRN/Intelligent-Control-Robotino/README.txt

+Intelligent control with adaptive neural networks of an omnidirectional mobile robot subject to unmodeled dynamics

+Gabriel S. Lima, gabriel.lima.095@ufrn.edu.br,
+Victor R. F. Moreira, victorramon@ufrn.edu.br,
+Wallace M. Bessa, wmobes@utu.fi

 In this project you can find the:
-(a) codes utilized for implementating the intelligent controller for a Robotino, an omnidirectional mobile robot made by Festo Didactic;
+(a) codes used for implementating the intelligent controller for a Robotino, an omnidirectional mobile robot made by Festo Didactic;
 (b) and all the results obtained by this implementation considering the intelligent and conventional approaches.

 The codes are separated in two parts: